Find postcode

 Area overview

-On average King's Norton has moderate deprivation and moderate crime levels, with around 64 crimes per 1,000 residents per year.
+On average King's Norton has average deprivation and average crime levels, with around 64 crimes per 1,000 residents per year, about 34% below the West Midlands average of 97 per 1,000.
 Approximately 13.8% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in King's Norton is £52,887 per year.
-There are 2 schools in King's Norton: 1 primary (0 Outstanding and 1 Good) and 0 secondary (0 Outstanding and 0 Good).
-King's Norton is home to around 7,112 people, with a population density of about 3,271.1 per km2.
+There are 1 schools in King's Norton: 1 primary (0 Outstanding and 1 Good) and 0 secondary (0 Outstanding and 0 Good).
+King's Norton is home to around 7,112 people, with a population density of about 3,271.1 per km².

 Crime rate